chr0nu5/johnflix-api/README.md

 Enjoy :)

+## Command: ./manage.py metadata_exporter

+This is a `plugin` for the `importer` command.
+It can generate the json files needed for importing `movies`.
+If you use something like [iSubtitle](https://www.bitfield.se/isubtitle/) the file metadata is already on the file.
+This command will export this data (even the cover file) to `/app/import` in the format you need to import the `movie`, withou any extra work.

+## Command: ./manage.py metadata_generator

+This one wil loop all the movies in the database, using the flag `metadata` on the model `Movie` and use [The Movie DB](https://developer.themoviedb.org/docs/getting-started) API to get all the information it can to fill the fields.
+Will also get all the Tags (cast) for you, with photos :)

+## Command: ./manage.py name_generator

+This is for the lazy ones.
+If you have a file like `/app/import/bigbuckbunny.mp4` and need to import it, you can rename it to `/app/import/(Tag) (Tag) {Genre} {Genre}bigbuckbunny.mp4`

+So, the `name_generator` will look into the filename, and extract tags and genres, based on `(Tag)` and `{Genre}` and generate the `.json` file for the `importer` task.
+You can then input the missing info if you need it.
+This method will generate a `hidden` movie, you need to change that for a public movie file.

+So, if you have `/app/import/(Brad Pitt) {Animation} {Comedy} Big Buck Bunny.mp4` is enough.
+The tags and genres can be in any order on the name of the file, they will be extracted and everything else, will become the name of the movie.

 # Cover files and images

 All the images should be in jpg, jpeg or png format.
 I use pillow under the hood but there`s no support for webm, for example.
 You can open a PR :)